 City of Clinton, Arkansas.
 On June 1, 2009, the City of Clinton, Arkansas filed an adversary proceeding against us in the Bankruptcy Court.
 In the proceeding, the City of Clinton alleged that our Company is liable for alleged violations of the PSA, for engaging in fraud and fraudulent nondisclosure, and under the promissory estoppel doctrine relating to the Company's idling of its Clinton poultry processing plant.
 The City of Clinton alleged that it suffered \$28.6 million in damages relating to its construction of a wastewater facility to purify water discharged from our processing facility based on alleged representations made by our representatives.
 The City of Clinton also sought to recover unspecified exemplary damages, attorneys' fees, pre- and post-judgment interest, and costs of court.
 The Fort Worth Court granted our motion to dismiss and ordered the City of Clinton to file a motion to amend its lawsuit and re-plead its claims with further specificity or the claims would be dismissed with prejudice.
 The City of Clinton filed a motion for leave to amend on September 30, 2009.
-We opposed the motion and on December 2, 2009, the Fort Worth Court ruled that the City of Clinton filed its Notice of Appeal seeking to challenge the Fort Worth Court's ruling.
+We opposed the motion and on December 2, 2009, the Fort Worth Court ruled that the City of Clinton could not replead its claims and dismissed the claims with prejudice.
+On December 31, 2009, the City of Clinton filed its Notice of Appeal seeking to challenge the Fort Worth Court's ruling.
 Oral argument before the United States Fifth Circuit Court of Appeals occurred on November 3, 2010.
 On January 18, 2011, the Fifth Circuit affirmed the Fort Worth Court's judgment in favor of the Company.